Stratospheric Modulation of the MJO through Cirrus Cloud Feedbacks: Linear solutions

 The reason why the ice-cloud parameterization does not significantly change the MJO structure is straightforward to understand.
-Figure \ref{fig9} shows the wave pattern along the equator and $y = 2$, under the case of zero-mean stratospheric wind, using $z_c = 14$ km.
+Figure \ref{fig7} shows the wave pattern along the equator and $y = 2$, under the case of zero-mean stratospheric wind, using $z_c = 14$ km.
 In both zonal cross-sections, the phase of $q_v$ is nearly coincident with the phase of $s_m$, such that modifying the relative magnitudes of $C$ and $C_i$ will only lead to small changes in the phase relationship between total radiative cooling and saturation entropy (solid line).
-The near collocation of low-level water vapor and upper tropospheric cirrus clouds in the linear model is consistent with the same observation in MJO composites, as shown in Figure \ref{fig2}.
+This is expected, as $s_m$ in the tropics mostly represents a moisture deficit.
+The near collocation of low-level water vapor and upper tropospheric cirrus clouds in the linear model is consistent with the same observation in MJO composites, as shown in Figure \ref{fig1}.
 On the equator, we see a eastward tilt with height in vertical velocity in the upper troposphere and lower stratosphere, a consequence of the upward propagation of the equatorial Kelvin wave.
 On the other hand, at $y = 2$, there is a nearly barotropic structure in vertical velocity, as explained earlier.